andrew-vant/romtool/src/romtool/templates/monolithic.md

 ### Bitfields

-Bitfields are sets of single-bit flags grouped together.
-In the following, the bits in each field are numbered in lsb0 order unless otherwise stated.
-That is, bit 0 is the least-significant bit of the first byte, bit 8 is the least-significant bit of the second byte, and so on.
+Bitfields are sets of single-bit flags grouped together, typically as part of a larger structure.

+Within this document, the bits in each field are numbered in lsb0 order unless otherwise stated; that is, bit 0 is the least-significant bit of the first byte, bit 8 is the least-significant bit of the second byte, and so on.
 Each bit is assigned a letter as a mnemonic label.
-The letters are used as a shorthand in the data dumps when multiple bits are set.
+The letters are used as a shorthand in the data dumps when multiple bits are set; uppercase for 1, lowercase for 0.

 {%- for name, struct in rom.map.bitfields.items() %}

 #### {{ name | title }}

+{{ struct.__doc__ }}

 {{ struct }}